Heaven Is for Real (film): Plot

-Living in rural Imperial, Nebraska, Todd Burpo is the pastor of Crossroads Wesleyan Church, who works on garage doors on the side as well as coaches wrestling at the local high school.
-He goes home to find his 4-year-old son, Colton, on the steps, who is trying to avoid his mom Sonja's weekly church choir group practice inside.
+Living in rural Imperial, Nebraska, Todd Burpo is the pastor of Crossroads Wesleyan Church, who works on garage doors on the side as well as coaching wrestling at the local high school.
+He goes home to find his 4-year-old son, Colton, on the steps, trying to avoid his mom Sonja's weekly church choir group practice inside.
 They go together for pizza, first passing by a hospital to visit a dying man.

 Todd has a few health setbacks, which keep him from his congregation for weeks.
-The first is a bad broken leg during a baseball match, the second is kidney stones.
+The first is a bad broken leg during a baseball match; the second is kidney stones.
 His family does a road trip to Denver, and on the way back Colton and his sister Cassie start vomiting and he has a fever, but the doctor assumes it is the flu as it has been going around.

 As both parents suffered appendicitis, Sonja accurately guesses Colton is suffering from it.
 They rush to the hospital, where he undergoes emergency surgery for acute appendicitis.
 As the rupture happened days previously, Colton is not given a good prognosis.
 His mother asks everyone they know to pray.
 Finally, he pulls through, then immediately asks to return to touch an animal he had feared before.

 Back in Denver to touch the tarantula, Colton tells his incredulous father about having seen the surgeon operating on his ruptured appendix, Sonja calling people in the waiting room to pray, and him in the hospital's chapel yelling at God to not let him die.
 Then at home, Cassie tells their father that Colton has been speaking oddly, then the boy elaborately describes things he saw in heaven.